 The security of your Duo application is tied to the security of your secret key (skey).
 Secure it as you would any sensitive credential.
 Don't share it with unauthorized individuals or email it to anyone under any circumstances!

-Migration to Universal Prompt for your CAS application is a two-step process:
+Migration to Universal Prompt for your CAS (Central Authentication Service) application is a two-step process:

 When you install the latest version of CAS you're ready to use Universal Prompt once it's released.
 When you create a new CAS (Central Authentication Service) application in the Duo Admin Panel, its "Universal Prompt" section shows the status as "Waiting on Duo".
 If you're configuring CAS (Central Authentication Service) now, proceed with the installation instructions in this document.
 When you're done, you'll see the current Duo prompt experience.

 When the Universal Prompt becomes available, you'll return here to activate it for users of this application.
 The status will change to "New Prompt Ready", and you'll see the control here for turning it on or off.
 Until then, your users continue to experience the current Duo prompt.

 CAS needs a software update from Apereo installed to support the Universal Prompt when it's ready.
 The "Universal Prompt" section reflects this status as "App Update Ready" today.
 To update the CAS (Central Authentication Service) Duo application to a newer version, follow the update directions below.

 Once a user authenticates to CAS via the updated Duo plugin, the "Universal Prompt" section of the CAS (Central Authentication Service) application page reflects this status as "Waiting on Duo".

 When the Universal Prompt becomes available, you'll return here to activate it for users of this application.
 The status will change to "New Prompt Ready", and you'll see the control here for turning it on or off.
 Until then, your users continue to experience the current Duo prompt.
 Your users will also continue to see the current Duo Prompt if you haven't updated your Duo application software.